FusionAuth/fusionauth-react-sdk/README.md

 Use backticks for code in this readme.
 This readme gets turned into asciidoc and included on the fusionauth website, and backticks show the code in the best light there.

+# Formatting

+There are several linting packages run when you push to a branch.
+One is `prettier`.
+If this fails, you can fix the files from the command line:

+* npm run install
+* npm run prettier -- -w /path/to/file

+Doing this will overwrite your file, but fix prettier's objections.

 # Releases

 To perform a release: